Buttonwood Inn on Mt Surprise Room 1 – North Conway, NH

 Tad Baker, historian, and archaeologist at the York Institute Museum in Saco (now the Saco Museum), offers a different perspective on the legend.
 Early historical accounts describe an incident on the Saco that led to a Native American baby’s death, but there is no mention of the curse until about 1880.
 Said Baker, “I think the legend of the curse might have sprung up, as some other legends did, during what we call the Colonial Revival era, when it was popular to romanticize events that took place in the Colonial period.”

 The Saco River may seem hidden compared to other destinations around Maine but remains a legacy of rich industry, agriculture, and transportation for its surrounding community.
 The Saco flows mostly southeast for about 125 miles, originating at the highest peak in the northeast, Mount Washington.
 As runoff comes down Mount Washington, it fills Saco Lake, a small body of water in Crawford Notch, New Hampshire.
 The river continues and eventually empties into the Atlantic Ocean below Biddeford and Saco, Maine.

 Before your stay, please review our policies:

-- Rates - The Buttonwood Inn is dedicated to making each guest stay special.
+- Rates - The Buttonwood Inn on Mt.
+Surprise is dedicated to making each guest stay special.
 If you have special requests or questions regarding this reservation, please contact the Inn.
-Rates are for single and double occupancy and include our “made from scratch” homemade breakfast and Donna-Marie’s baked treats in the late afternoon.
+Rates are for single and double occupancy and our delicious "homemade from scratch" breakfast as well as a selection of homemade and locally baked goods in the late afternoon.
 Rates are subject to NH rooms and meals taxes.